Controlling Hong-Ou-Mandel antibunching via parity governed local spectral shaping of biphoton states: Entanglement of biphoton states

 \section{Entanglement of biphoton states}

-As discussed in Sec.~\ref{subsec:parity-breaking}, the biphoton state produced via the SPDC process~---~ the so-called standard biphoton state~---~cannot demonstrate the antibunching effect.
-Nevertheless, in order to illustrate our general approach used to characterize the entanglement degree of biphoton states and its connection with the symmetry degree, we begin with the case of SPDC biphotons.
-One of the objectives of this section is thus to lay a foundation for characterization of the entanglement properties of more complex modulated biphoton states that will be studied in the next section.
+As discussed in Sec.~\ref{subsec:parity-breaking}, the biphoton state~\eqref{eq:eq2.1.2} produced via the SPDC process, which we refer to as the standard biphoton state, cannot demonstrate the antibunching effect.
+Nevertheless, in order to illustrate our general approach used to characterize the entanglement degree of biphoton states and its connection with the symmetry degree, we begin with the case of Gaussian SPDC-biphotons.
+One of the objectives of this section is, thus, to lay a foundation for the characterization of the entanglement properties of modulated biphoton states that will be studied in the next section.

-The standard method for analisys of entanglement properties in pure quantum states of bipartite continuous-variable systems is the Schmidt decomposition technique where the state~\eqref{eq:eq2.1.3} is expanded in terms of the Schmidt modes representing the eigenstates of the reduced density matrices, $\hat{\rho}_1=\Tr_2\ket{\Psi}\bra{\Psi}$ and $\hat{\rho}_2=\Tr_1\ket{\Psi}\bra{\Psi}$.
+The standard method for analyzing the entanglement properties in pure quantum states of bipartite continuous-variable systems is the Schmidt decomposition technique, where the state~\eqref{eq:eq2.1.3} is expanded in terms of the Schmidt modes representing the eigenstates of the reduced density matrices, $\hat{\rho}_1=\Tr_2\ket{\Psi}\bra{\Psi}$ and $\hat{\rho}_2=\Tr_1\ket{\Psi}\bra{\Psi}$.
 This expansion can be written in the following form~\cite{Law2000, Parker2000, Fedorov2014}: